cakephp/docs/en/core-utility-libraries/app.rst

 Loading Vendor Files
 ====================

-Ideally vendor files should be autoloaded with ``composer``, if you have vendor files that cannot be autoloaded or installed with composer you will need to use ``require`` to load them.
+Ideally vendor files should be autoloaded with ``Composer``, if you have vendor files that cannot be autoloaded or installed with Composer you will need to use ``require`` to load them.

-If you cannot install a library with composer, it is best to install each library in a directory following composer's convention of ``vendor/$author/$package``.
+If you cannot install a library with Composer, it is best to install each library in a directory following Composer's convention of ``vendor/$author/$package``.
 If you had a library called AcmeLib, you could install it into ``/vendor/Acme/AcmeLib``.
 Assuming it did not use PSR-0 compatible classnames you could autoload the classes within it using ``classmap`` in your